brachiGH/Bracho-OS/README.md

-The that does every thing the junior dev can do!
+The OS kernel that does everything a junior developer can do!

-a kernel that prints `Hello Word!`
+A kernel that prints out `Hello Word!`!